SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_5/decisions.md

 - **Cloud deployment (Cloud Run)** → expose the API as a public service
 - **CI/CD (GitHub Actions)** → automate build and deployment on code changes

 The system is ultimately exposed as a lightweight inference API, enabling real-world usage via structured endpoints.
-Key design principles:

-- Reuse of the existing `pipeline.py` module
-- Single source of truth across development, evaluation, and production
-- No additional model logic introduced at deployment stage

 Overall, the focus is not on modifying the model itself, but on packaging, serving, and automating the pipeline in a consistent and production-aligned manner.